craftercms/docs/source/.new-ia/by-role/architect/general-architecture.rst

 .. image:: /_static/images/architecture/traditional-modern-decoupled.png
     :width: 100%
-    :alt: Crafter CMS Modern Decoupled
+    :alt: CrafterCMS Modern Decoupled
     :align: center

 |

-How can Crafter CMS deliver a dynamic experience?
+How can CrafterCMS deliver a dynamic experience?
 During ingestion, the delivery tier indexes the content into a local search engine and builds in-memory representation of content items to help drive the dynamic behavior.
 The search engine and in-memory store are local and therefore share nothing with other nodes, however, you're now able to search and build dynamic responses.
-These dynanmic responses can be driven by defined user personas along with user identity or prior user behavior.
+These dynamic responses can be driven by defined user personas along with user identity or prior user behavior.
 If you have a user store, behavior stream, or social media profile access, you can then tailor the content dynamically in real time.
-Crafter CMS has two *optional* modules that support this and can be combined/layered with other systems; Crafter Profile (user identity and behavior store), and Crafter Social (User-generated-content store).
+CrafterCMS has two *optional* modules that support this and can be combined/layered with other systems; Crafter Profile (user identity and behavior store), and Crafter Social (User-generated-content store).

 -----------------------
 Application Development